 Do I need to wear a facemask on the ferry?

 In accordance with public health guidelines, it is mandatory to wear face coverings at our ports and onboard our ships where social distancing isn’t possible.
 This applies to all routes on the Irish Sea and North Sea, including our Rosslare to Cherbourg route.

-The following people are exempt from wearing a mask: children under the age of 11 years, if you have a physical or mental illness or impairment, or a disability that means you cannot put on, wear or remove a face covering, anyone for whom wearing or removing a face covering would cause severe distress.
-People travelling with, or providing assistance to, someone who relies on lip reading to communicate.
+The following people are exempt from wearing a mask: children under the age of 11 years, if you have a physical or mental illness or impairment or a disability that means you cannot put on, wear or remove a face covering, anyone for whom wearing or removing a face covering would cause severe distress and people travelling with, or providing assistance to, someone who relies on lip-reading to communicate.

 Information and Guidance for UK Passenger Ferry Operations During COVID-19

 The UK Chamber of Shipping has provided guidance which outlines the measures ferry operators should take to continue to offer safe ferry travel to passengers in the light of the ongoing COVID-19 pandemic and that the safety and well-being of passengers and employees can be assured.
 You can view the information and guidance here.

 Do I need to provide a passenger locator form when travelling to the UK?